Alexandrav21/Alexandrav21/README.md

 - 🦄 I am training to become a **Full-stack software engineer**.
 - 🦋 My focus is on **JavaScript/TypeScript**, **React**, **GraphQL**, and hopefully **Swift** soon.
 - ⚡️ I’m interested in **Web development**, **Mobile app development**, and **Artificial intelligence**.
-- 📫 How to reach me: https://www.linkedin.com/in/alexandra-vladu/
+- 📫 How to reach me: find me on Slack.